 Our History

-Ohashi Sensei holds the rank of 5th Dan Seikenshi.
-Born in in the city of Sapporo which is located in the Hokkaido prefecture of Japan, he first studied Shorinji Kempo in 1985 at the Tokyo Meguro Doin Branch and for 10 years was the student of Kubo Hiroshi Sensei 9th Dan.
+Ohashi Sensei holds the rank of 5th Dan Daikenshi and has more than 30 years of experience as a Shorinji Kempo practitioner.
+Born in the city of Sapporo which is located in the Hokkaido prefecture of Japan, he first studied Shorinji Kempo in 1985 at the Tokyo Meguro Doin Branch and for 10 years was the student of Kubo Hiroshi Sensei, 9th Dan.

-Ohashi Sensei has lived in New York since late 1996.
-He is an established artist and art teacher and currently resides in Brooklyn with his wife, Masumi.
-Sensei is very committed to teaching Shorinji Kempo and has held numerous demonstrations at various New York City schools.
+Ohashi Sensei has lived in New York City since late 1996.
+He is an established artist and currently resides in Brooklyn with his wife, Masumi, who is an experienced Tai Chi practitioner.
+Ohashi Sensei is very committed to teaching Shorinji Kempo and has held numerous demonstrations at various New York City schools.

 Our Dojo

 New York City has always been known worldwide for its diversity and our dojo certainly reflects this.
-Within our dojo, you will find kenshi (students) who have originated from far away places such as Japan, Great Britain, Sweden, Brazil, Mexico, Puerto Rico, Ukraine, Russia, France and even California.
-Our kenshi also come from a variety of professions such as designers, secretaries, artists, lawyers, electricians, postmen, computer technicians, dancers, students, financiers, etc.
+Within our dojo, you will find kenshi (students) who have originated from far away places such as Austria, China, France, Italy, Japan, Korea, Mexico, Puerto Rico, Taiwan, and even California.
+Our kenshi also come from a variety of professions such as artists, teachers, restauranteurs, writers, scientists, police officers, computer technicians, entrepreneurs, students, and financiers.

 Our camaraderie has always been our strength.
 Our workouts are very hard but we all work together.
 New kenshi are most welcome and are given the utmost encouragement and respect.
 Every kenshi must practice with a partner no matter what rank they hold.
 Shorinji Kempo places great emphasis on mutual practice, this being an excellent and proven way for people to develop respect for each other during the rigors of learning a martial art.
 It takes a great deal of cooperation, patience and communication to master Shorinji Kempo and it is hoped these qualities will follow students into their lives.